Xavious/lotj-mudlet-packages/README.md

 ![image](https://user-images.githubusercontent.com/13019467/147528916-80999181-7f3d-44e0-88de-bd9f3b01b4bf.png)

 The MUSHclient version was plagued by a static window that was too wide for some monitors.
-This version consists of a fully adjustable window and customize width options for each field:
+This version consists of a fully adjustable window and customizable width options for each field:

 ![image](https://user-images.githubusercontent.com/13019467/147528971-88ed99f6-a49a-4d7c-b2db-45760fd7df2a.png)